session-replay-tools/tcpcopy/doc/Pre-Warming.md

 # Pre-Warming Data for a Newly Added MySQL Secondary Using TCPCopy

 Using TCPCopy to pre-warm data on a newly added MySQL secondary is quite practical.
 Many users have employed this method, especially for high-load secondaries.
-Adding a cold secondary directly to the cluster can lead to numerous slow queries
+Adding a cold secondary directly to the cluster can lead to numerous slow queries.

 ## Architecture Deployment Diagram